eclipse-langium/langium/CONTRIBUTING.md

 ## Release Process

 The release process is mostly automated and requires running only a few commands.
-After commiting, pushing, tagging and releasing the changes, a GitHub Action will publish all artifacts (npm packages and vscode extensions).
+After committing, pushing, tagging and releasing the changes, a GitHub Action will publish all artifacts (npm packages and vscode extensions).

 1. Pull the latest changes.
 2. Uplift the package versions.